Set Properties for a Message

 Specifies that the Stateflow chart maintains an internal receiving queue for the input message.
 By default, this property is enabled.
 When you disable this property, you can connect the message input port to:

-For more information on external message queues, see Message-Based Communication (Simulink).
+For more information on external message queues, see Messages (Simulink).

 Specifies the maximum number of messages held in an internal receiving queue.
 If a chart sends a message when the queue is full, a queue overflow occurs.
 To avoid dropped messages, set the queue capacity high enough that incoming messages do not cause the queue to overflow.
 The maximum queue capacity is 216–1.